atelierspierrot/atelierspierrot/Rules.md

 ### Overview

--   `bin/` contains the application console, ist installer/updater and third-party shell scripts;
+-   `bin/` contains the application console, its installer/updater and third-party shell scripts;

 -   `data/` contains data files like CSV;